kevinmartinjos/openmosaic/README.md

 4) Follow this instructions in the *precise* order given below:

-    a) Use terminal to `cd` to the directory where you downloaded openmosaic to and do `node server.js`.
+    a) Use terminal to `cd` to the directory where you downloaded openmosaic to and do `node server.js scripts/<sketchname>`.
+For example, `node server.js scripts/vanilla.js`.
 This should start the server

     b) Open your browser and go to `http://localhost:8000/packer_view.html`.
 That should open a blank screen

     c) Open a new window and go to `http://localhost:8000/slave1`.
-That should open a blank page too
+That should open a blank page too.

     d) Switch the window to packer_view.html and now you should see a green box.

     e) Open another new window and go to `http://localhost:8000/slave2`.
 This should open up another new blank page.
 The number next to `slave` doesn't really matter.
 The server will open a blank page as long as the URL starts with `slave` and ends with a number

     f) The browser windows `slave1` and `slave2` that you have opened are basically 2 clients connected to our server.
 Think of them as two individual screens.
 Look at packer_view.html now and you should see TWO green boxes.
-Try scrolling a bit.
-The boxes are the exact same dimensions as the client screen.
-Since our two new browser windows are probably in widescreen resolution, the green boxes that represent them don't fit on the screen.
-I will fix this later.
 The blue number on the middle of the box represents how the client screens should be arranged physically to make sense of the collective picture.

-    g) Open another new window and go to `localhost:8000/index.html`.
-Resize the slave1 and slave2 windows so that you can see both the slaves and your index.html at the same time.
-This will open a page with a small line moving across the screen.
-Move the mouse over the canvas to focus it.
-Now try pressing arrow keys on the keyboard to watch the line move in different directions.

-    h) If everything went correctly, you should be able to see the line moving from the pages slave1 to slave2 (or reverse) as it moves from left to right in index.html

-5) To better understand what's going on, open pages slave1 and slave2 on different computers (or preferably, smart phones).

-6) Run the server on a computer and have your phones (or other computers) connected to the same network.

-7) Open `localhost:8000/packer_view.html` on a browser on your computer, or open `<ipaddress_of_server>:8000/packer_view.html` from somewhere else.

-8) Instead of `localhost:8000/slave1`, go to `<ipaddress_of_server>:8000/slave1` on your phone browser.
-Eg: `192.168.1.15:8000/slave1`.
-Similarly open slave2 on another phone

-9) look at packer_view.html page on your computer and arrange the phones accordingly

-10) open `localhost:8000/index.jsp` (or `<ipaddress_server>:8000/index.html` from anywhere else) on your computer running the server and you should see a line moving left to right.
-If everything went right, you should see the same line moving from one phone screen to another.
-Try moving mouse over the canvas in index.html to bring focus and press keyboard buttons to change direction of movement of the line.
+Make sure you resize and arrange slave1 and slave2 as shown in packer_view.html.

+    g) In packer_view.html press the `load` button.
+Now you should see the processing sketch running on both slave canvases.

+    h) Now press the `translate` button and look at the slaves.
+Both the slaves together display the sketch now.
+What happened was that the 2 canvases were clubbed together to form a larger display.

+You can, of course, open the 2 slaves on two phone screens if you know the ip address of your system.

 ####That did not work